abhigit1999/pnp-end-to-end-project/README.md

 # pnp-end-to-end-project

-A production-grade end-to-end data engineering pipeline built on Microsoft Azure, ingesting and transforming competitor retail pricing data across 8 UK retailers into a clean, business-ready lakehouse for analysts, ML modelling, and Acuity Pricing integration.
+A production-grade end-to-end data engineering pipeline built on Microsoft Azure, ingesting and transforming competitor retail pricing data across 50+ UK & IE retailers into a clean, business-ready lakehouse for analysts, ML modelling, and Acuity Pricing integration.

 ---